samuelalmeida95/samuelalmeida95/README.md

 My name is Samuel and ...:

 - 😀 I really like to learn
-- 💻 Currently studying ReactJS and NodeJS
+- 💻 Currently studying ReactJS and SpringBoot
 - 🚀 My motto is: learning is continuous and there will always be a next level
 - 🏆 In search of becoming a fullStack developer
 - 🎸 I like to play guitar